diggi156/Text-to-Image-Generation-Using-Python-AI/README.md

 This project uses an unfiltered AI model.
 Generated content depends entirely on prompts provided by the user.
 Use responsibly and for educational or personal purposes only.

-💻 Running the Application (For macbook Pro)
+💻 Running the Application (For Macbook Pro)

   cd ~/Documents/"Text to Image Generation Using Python AI"